-The mesh and geometry layers are no longer required and will now be hidden.
+The mesh layer is no longer required and will now be hidden.

-- Click the right-hand mouse button on the Mesh entry in the Treeview and deselect the Display option. - Click the right-hand mouse button on the Geometry entry in the Treeview and deselect the Display option.
+• Click the right-hand mouse button on the Mesh entry in the Treeview and deselect the Display option.

 To add the Vectors layer:

 • Click the right-hand mouse button in a blank part of the view window and select the Vectors option to add the vectors layer to the Treeview.